-* World shares gain on hopes of clues about next Fed stimulus
+* World shares gain on hopes of clues about next Fed

 * Dollar falls to near four-week low vs yen, euro rises

 * Spanish 10-year bond yields edge closer to 7 pct